Leafwing-Studios/fop-rules/docs/character-options/species/awakened.md

 ### Features {docsify-ignore}

-**Backed into a Corner:** While you are at or below 20% of your maximum life you have advantage on all attacks.

-**Untamed:** Your body is an effective weapon all on its own.
-Build a set of arms with a gear score equal to half your Prowess that you have access to at all times.
-It gains the free hands affix but cannot have the thrown affix unless it also has the returning affix.
-When creating enchanted arms, you may choose to modify these arms instead, creating for example magical tattoos or claw covers, rather than an enchanted sword.
-If your Prowess changes, you must also modify these arms.
+**Untamed:** Create a set of arms using the standard rules.
+You are always attuned to these arms, and they do not count against your attunement limit.

-Whenever you make a basic attack, you may choose to use these arms in place of the arms you have equipped without the use of the Swap minor action.
+Whenever you make a basic attack, you may choose to use these arms instead.
+You do not swap which set of arms you have equipped, and once the basic attack is complete, you gain the benefits and drawbacks of your equipped arms instead.

-You may also build a set of armor in this way.
-If you do, gain its benefit at all times.
-It cannot be unequipped and you cannot equip other armor.

 **Natural Instinct:** You are proficient in Animism.